 Results

 Scotland’s mortality was consistently higher than the rest of the UK (rUK) since 1950 for men and women across ages.
-Those born between 1950 and 1960 in the UK, including Scotland, were also relatively protected from the mortality disadvantages experienced by other birth cohorts over time.
+Those born between 1950 and 1960 in the UK, including Scotland, were also relatively protected from the mortality disadvantages experienced by other birth cohorts over time, but were relatively high for Scottish birth cohorts born between 1930 and 1950.
 Mortality rates were substantially higher in Scotland than rUK and rWE amongst younger adults from the 1990s onwards in a pattern suggestive of an age-period interaction.
-Only Eastern Europe had higher mortality than Scotland (and only for the younger birth cohorts).
+Only Eastern Europe had higher mortality than Scotland at this time (and only for the birth cohorts born in the 1970s).

 Conclusion

 Mortality in Scotland is not ubiquitously worse than other countries.
-Worsening mortality amongst young adults in the last 30 years have removed relative advantages that were evident for those born between 1950 and 1960.
-Compared with rWE, Scotland and rUK have followed similar trends but Scotland has started from a worse position.
+Worsening mortality amongst young adults in the last 30 years reversed the relative advantage evident for those born between 1950 and 1960.
+Compared with rWE, Scotland and rUK have followed similar trends but Scotland has started from a worse position and had worse period effects in the 1990s and 2000s.

 Keywords

-Mortality, Scotland, Age Period Cohort, Europe
+Mortality, Scotland, Age Period Cohort, Europe, Lexis

 Key Messages:

-• Scotland has relatively high mortality rates but it is unknown if age, period or cohort (APC) effects are responsible.
+Scotland has relatively high mortality rates but it is unknown if age, period or cohort (APC) effects are responsible.

-• We used Comparative Level Plots (CLPs) and synthetic cohort simulations to look at and quantify APC effects in comparison to the rest of the UK and Europe.
+We used Comparative Level Plots (CLPs) and synthetic cohort simulations to look at and quantify APC effects in comparison to the rest of the UK and Europe.

-• Since 1950 mortality in Scotland have been relatively high but the 1950s birth cohort in Scotland and UK had lower mortality, and young adults during the 1990s and 2000s higher mortality, than other parts of Europe.
+Since 1950, mortality in Scotland has been relatively high but the 1950s birth cohort in Scotland and UK had lower mortality, and young adults during the 1990s and 2000s higher mortality, than other parts of Europe.

 Summary Box